-About The Sudbury History Center
+About The Sudbury History Center and Museum

-The Loring Parsonage Today After StabilizationSudbury Historical Society, Inc. The Sudbury Historical Society is in the midst of its most ambitious project to date, creating the Sudbury History Center & Museum in the town-owned c.
-1730 Loring Parsonage in Sudbury’s Town Center.
-The project will revitalize an historic town asset and safely store and exhibit the SHS’s collection, accommodate its growing membership and volunteer corps, facilitate scholarly research, and provide a fully accessible visitor’s center for Sudbury’s residents and tourists.
-Project cost estimates range from between $1,500,000 - $1,600,000.
+Loring Parsonage in 2021Sudbury Historical Society, Inc. Opening in July 2021, The Sudbury Historical Society finished its most ambitious project to date.
+Creation of the Sudbury History Center and Museum in the town-owned c1730 Loring Parsonage in Sudbury’s Town Center has been a long time coming.
+The project has revitalized an historic town asset and allows the SHS to safely store and exhibit the SHS’s collections, accommodate growing membership and volunteer corps, facilitate scholarly research, and provide a fully accessible historical resource for Sudbury’s residents and tourists.

-Why the Loring Parsonage?The choice to establish the History Center in the heart of Sudbury was purposeful.
+The choice to establish the History Center in the heart of Sudbury was purposeful.
 SHS Trustees considered this decision carefully with extensive research over several years.
 A feasibility study proved that the Parsonage would not only accommodate SHS operations but also provide a focal point for the town's history.

 The Loring Parsonage circa 1890Etching by J. S. Conant, from Alfred S. Hudson, History of Sudbury, 1889The Loring Parsonage, home of Sudbury’s first minister and later Wheeler and Haynes family descendants, is an important structure because of who lived there and because it is one of the few extant buildings of its type which, as a town resource, would be opened to the public with the SHS as the lessee.
 (See Sudbury History Virtual Tour for the history of the building.)